MEET THE

 kendra.needham@fssa.in.gov

-Haylie Reese, On My Way Pre-K Project Manager
+Mandy Cook, On my Way Pre-K Program Manager

 chuckleberry@inaeyc.org / 317.275.3523

-Kristin Lackey, Manager of Business Systems and Quality Assurance
+Kristin Lackey, Manager, Business Systems and Quality Assurance

 klackey@inaeyc.org / 317.275.3504